 We got lucky with a pretty big table at Atticus Coffee, Books & Teahouse.

 This coffee shop and bookstore is so cute.
-I really love that it is also a bookstore and a bookstore with a “To Kill a Mockingbird” theme, hence, Atticus.
+I really love that it is a bookstore with a “To Kill a Mockingbird” theme, hence, Atticus.

-They have really good coffee, oat milk (cause’ somehow a lot of coffee shops still don’t have it), and tea.
+They have really good coffee, oat milk (somehow a lot of coffee shops still don’t have it), and tea.
 They also specifically have CBD infused teas which is pretty cool.

 We spent a few hours working on assignments, papers and all sorts of fun research.
 I didn’t have quite as much school work as Camron, so I was able to spend a few minutes getting some photos of the coffeeshop.

 All that studying got us pretty hungry so we went into Davanza’s for pizza.
-The pizza is good, I wouldn’t say amazing though.
-However I think it is totally worth it.
 The environment is pretty cool with beer cans lined up high against the wall and records along the ceiling.
 Especially considering it is Park City, it’s also pretty well priced at $7.99 for two slices and a soda.
 I could be wrong but it also felt more like a local place versus a tourist restaurant.

 Before we left town we stopped into North Face, Patagonia, Columbia and then the Eddie Bauer Outlet where Camron finally found a long enough jacket for Winter and our Iceland trip (SO stoked to be planning out Iceland).
 He has a longer than “normal” torso, so finding jackets and even shirts is a little more of an adventure for him.

 We took some time while walking to a few different stores to take some photos.
 I’m really trying to get better at photography and just overall learn how to take RAW photos and then edit them well.

 We started heading back to Salt Lake as the sun was setting, and then of course went back to studying at home.